 Appointment Requirements : (a) New Recruitment Candidates should possess a recognised local first degree plus teacher training in primary education, or equivalent qualifications. (b) Re-grading A Certificated Master/Mistress serving in the nominating primary/primary special school or the primary section of a special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Assistant Primary School Master/Mistress.
+Type of Work: Mai nly deployed as teacher of senior primary classes.
+Promotion Prospects: Prin nary School Master/Mistress Post Teac Edua equi succ eligi Scha succ Subs prim secti scha cour equi Inco crite stant Primary School Masters/Mistresses possessing a -graduate Diploma/Certificate in Education, or a cher's Certificate from a local College of cation/the Hong Kong Institute of Education, or valent (and for special schools, who have essfully completed a course of training in special cation recognised by the Permanent Secretary) will be ble for consideration for promotion to Primary ool Master/Mistress after they have served essfully as follows in a government or aided or Direct sidy Scheme primary school (for the post in an aided hary school) /primary special school or the primary on of a special school (for the post in an aided special bol) for at least 5 years and undertaken training se(s) specified by the Permanent Secretary or other valent training course(s) acceptable to the rporated Management Committee based on the ria/guiding principles as prescribed in Section 5 of Compendium: (updated on 1 September 2016)

-Type of Work: Mainly deployed as teacher of senior primary classes.
-Promotion Prospects: Prin Primary School Master/Mistress Post Teac Edu equi succ educ eligi Scho succ Sub prim und Secr to th crite this as an Assistant Primary School Master/Mistress; or as a Certificated Master/Mistress and then as an Any Other Remarks: (a) Assistant Primary School Master/Mistress.
-Untrained Assistant Primary School 、 / Masters/Mistresses will not be allowed to proceed beyond the salary bar as specified below without acquiring qualification:
+- (i) as an Assistant Primary School Master/Mistress; or - (ii) as a Certificated Master/Mistress and then as an Assistant Primary School Master/Mistress. - Remarks:(a)UntrainedAssistantPrimarySchoolMasters/Mistresses will not be allowed to proceed beyond the salary bar as specified below without acquiring an acceptable teacher training qualification: